plan-systems/design-docs/README.md

 PLAN can only be useful to organizations and communities if non-technical users can use it easily.
 As software designers, we must acknowledge that distributed systems, content-based addressing, and cryptography are alien concepts to most people.
 How does PLAN integrate complex technologies and make the composite more broadly usable?

 The primary objective of PLAN's architecture and user interface is to simplify the complex nature of digital privacy and distributed systems using interactive visual idioms that blend into the user experience as seamlessly as possible.
-In most cases, it’s not particularly important to an end-user where exactly data resides, how it's served, or how the encryption works — _but that it is intuitive and reliable_.
+In most cases, it’s not particularly important to an end-user where exactly data resides, how it's served, or how encryption works — _but that it is intuitive and reliable_.

 Instead of a 2D-constrained and sandboxed web/browser experience, a PLAN user experiences their organization's structure and content spatially — _in real-time_ — through the [Unity](https://unity3d.com) 3D engine as it visualizes channels of information in virtual space, served by "community" nodes.
-PLAN nodes, written in  [Go](https://golang.org), implement PLAN's underlying channel and access control infrastructure, and are built upon a storage layer abstraction compatible with most [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger) implementations.
+These nodes, written in  [Go](https://golang.org), implement PLAN's underlying channel and access control infrastructure, and are built upon a storage layer abstraction compatible with most [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger) implementations.

 For the PLAN end-user, using a graphics engine affords: